kiryha/cloud-semantica/README.md

 ## The Theory: How Words Become Space

 ### 1. The Bridge Between Words and Images
-If you’ve ever used a tool like **Midjourney** or **DALL-E**, you’ve seen "magic."
+If you’ve ever used a tool like **Midjourney** or **Nano Banana**, you’ve seen "magic."
 You type a prompt, and a few seconds later, a photorealistic image appears.
 But how does the computer "know" what a "cyberpunk cat" looks like?

 The secret isn't in the pixels; it's in the **Latent Space**.